B. S. Yediyurappa: POCSO case (2024–present)

+quash the case, upholding the trial court's cognizance order, though directing that Yediyurappa's personal appearance should not be required unless essential.
+On 2 December 2025, the Supreme Court of India stayed the trial proceedings.
+Yediyurappa has consistently denied the charges.

 Operation Kamala

-"Operation Kamala" is a term coined in 2008, when former minister G. Janardhana Reddy used a method to secure support from legislators bypassing the Anti-Defection Law, so as to take BJP past the majority number.
+Operation Kamala is a term coined in 2008, when former minister G. Janardhana Reddy used a method to secure support from legislators, bypassing the Anti-Defection Law, so as to take BJP past the majority number.
 In 2018, H. D. Kumaraswamy alleged that the BJP used Operation Kamala to affect the defections of MLAs from his government, causing it to fall.

 In an interview with Deccan Herald in March 2019, Yediyurappa said "Operation Kamala was not wrong and I don't regret it.
 It is part of democracy."